Anthony Bourdain Said He’d Use Poison Plant If He Cooked For Trump? Video Spawns Fury

 The Parts Unknown host has made his thoughts on Trump clear in the past.
 It’s no secret that he isn’t a big fan, but his recent remarks have been received negatively by both sides.
 Bourdain, who broke bread with President Obama on a PartsUnknown episode, said he would never sit down for a meal with Trump.

-A TMZ reporter caught up with Bourdain at LAX and he was asked in passing what he would cook up if he were to cater a peace summit between Trump and Kim Jong Un.
+A TMZ reporter caught up with Bourdain at LAX and the chef was asked in passing what he would cook up if he were to cater a peace summit between Trump and Kim Jong Un.
 While his answer may sound like a joke, folks who support Trump are furious.
 Some of the embedded tweets below in the article appear to be evidence of this.

 This is CNN. https://t.co/OEL56PFl6W